Friday, September 13, 2024

 Most "interaction" at Mom's facility has a purpose -- analyzing and charting.

-If someone doesn't want to participate in the group activities at Mom's center, they become more isolated.
+If someone doesn't want to participate in the group activities at Mom's center, it's entered on a chart.

 When I visit I see many people who barely get out of their rooms and who are becoming more and more "dependent".